SimplicityXStudios/SimplicityX/README.md

 # SimplicityX

+# What is it?
+An Open Source 2D/3D Game Engine Written in C!
+This game engine is a library and not an executable.

 # Still in Progress
-An Open Source 2D/3D Game Engine Written in C!

 ### Sometimes, Simple is the way to go!